Skip to main content

 - I believe that formatting is the one author service every author should not hire out.
 It is super easy to learn, and then you have the power to go in and update your file's backmatter and editing changes at any time instead of waiting on a formatter and then paying them every single time you need a minor update.

-You can format for free on Amazon (Kindle Create) Reedsy, D2D, or other programs.
+You can format for free on Amazon (Kindle Create) Ingram Spark or ReedsyD2D now has a $20 one time activation fee for new accounts, making it still a great budget friendly place to format.
+I'm sure there are other free programs out there I haven't found yet as well.
 (Note: Kindle Create only works for books uploaded to Amazon.
 If you are going wide, you can't use it for everything. ) I recommend buying a program if you can.
 Use Vellum (Mac only) or Atticus (PC & Mac).
 There are youtube videos to walk you through the programs, but they are super easy and do most of the work for you.
-I am a Vellum user and absolutely love it.

 FB Help Groups: